stc3245/Webcheckers/docs/DesignDoc.md

 overhead than using primitives such as 2D arrays.
 This in the long run would cause us to use more network traffic than necessary.

-TODO (MAX) add stuff on sprint 4 with start game

 #### Improvements from Sprint 2

 In Sprint 3, we once again made Object-Oriented Principles a priority.